miguelammatos/Kollaps/README.md

 After deploying the Compose/Manifest file, the containers are started up and establish a connection to the Dashboard.
 As soon as all containers are shown as **ready**, you can **start** the experiment.
 Click **start** or `curl <dashboard IP>:8088/start` to start the experiment.
 This will launch the applications inside the containers (by invoking the respective entrypoints).

+After this point the experiment will run, following the schedule in the topology description file, if any.
+You can observe/measure the performance of the application using the usual tools.
+In the iPerf example we are using, some coarse grained information is available under */var/log/* in each container.

 #### On Swarm

 On Swarm, the Dashboard is accessible on http://127.0.0.1:8088.